+E IS TO LET

+Name: Class:

+Course: Topic:

+Assessment Task T itle:

+Date Task Due:

+Date Received: Mark/Grade:

+Teacher:

-- This task is my OWN work, based on my personal study and/or research. - I have not copied, in part, or in whole, or otherwise plagiarised (copied) the work of other students or the internet. - I have acknowledged all the material and sources used in the preparation of this assessment task in a - Final tasks based on group work are not the same as other students' work. - I have kept a copy of my assignment and the receipt below. - I UNDERSTAND THAT ZERO MARKS WILL BE AWARDED IN THE SECTIONS IDENTIFIED AS NOT COMPLYING WITH THE ABOVE-MENTIONED GUIDELINES.
+I have not copied, in part, or in whole, or otherwise plagiarised (copied) the work of other students or the internet.
+I have acknowledged all the material and sources used in the preparation of this assessment task in a Final tasks based on group work are not the same as other students' work.
+I have kept a copy of my assignment and the receipt below.
+I UNDERSTAND THAT ZERO MARKS WILL BE AWARDED IN THE SECTIONS IDENTIFIED AS NOT COMPLYING WITH THE ABOVE-MENTIONED GUIDELINES.

+tudent's Signature: Date:

+ASSESSMENT TASK RECEIPT (This receipt MUST be kept as proof of assessment submission) Name: Year: Course: Topic:

+Assessment Task T itle: